Greetings Conscientious Food Consumers!

 LESSONS LEARNED:

-- Be even more conscious about using up items on my Eat First! shelf.
+- Be more conscientious about using up items on my Eat First! shelf.

 $$ Wasted: About $2, for two organic eggs and those portions of gluten free pancake mix and almond milk.
 However, this lesson also presented a disposal issue, because we’re supposed to keep liquids out of the compost.
 Almost forgot my wasted beets — so ACTUALLY $4 in total.